atc0005/go-ci/README.md

   - for building images
 - `make`
   - if using the provided `Makefile`
-- At *least* 10 GB free disk space
+- Sufficient disk space to hold build images
-  - if building all images
+  - 20+ GB free disk space recommended if building all images
-  - 15+ GB free disk space recommended
+  - 10+ GB free disk space recommended if building one set of images

 ## References